 Representation of a European bank in connection with an industry-wide investigation into alleged manipulation of ISDAFIX.

-Representation of a medical device manufacturer in connection with an investigation into alleged improprieties in the sale and marketing of a diagnostic assay.
+Representation of a medical device manufacturer in connection with an investigation into alleged improprieties in the manufacture, sale and marketing of a diagnostic assay.

 Representation of a former top executive of a major retailer accused of violating the Foreign Corrupt Practices Act through operations in Mexico.

 Representation of a former employee of General Motors in connection with DOJ investigation and Congressional inquiry regarding airbag non-deployments and allegedly faulty ignition switches.

 Representation of multinational corporation in connection with investigation related to energy performance contract in upstate New York.

 Representation of a cosmetics company in connection with a whistleblower action alleging violations of the Sarbanes-Oxley Act.